adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 }
 ```

->[!NOTE]
-> This example shows the problem explicitly, but sometimes an O/RM can mask the problem, if it implicitly fetches child records one at a time.
+This example shows the problem explicitly, but sometimes an O/RM can mask the problem, if it implicitly fetches child records one at a time.
 This is called the "N+1 problem".

-**Implementing a single logical operation as a series of HTTP requests.**
+### Implementing a single logical operation as a series of HTTP requests

 This often happens when developers try to follow an object-oriented paradigm and handle remote objects like local objects in application memory.
 This can result in too many network round trips.
 For example, the following Web API exposes the individual properties of `User` objects as individual HTTP GET methods.